 Start planning a ladies night chocolate party at home with these tips and ideas.
-This is a fun party idea for adults whether it’s a birthday party or one of our party themes for fall.
+This is a fun party for a birthday or any time.
 Indulge in flights of chocolate truffles, wash them down with champagne, and send guests home with chocolate themed party favors.
-You’ll be everyone’s favorite hostess when you throw a chocolate tasting party!
+You’ll be everyone’s favorite hostess when you throw a chocolate party!

 Ladies Night Chocolate Party Ideas

-Looking for ladies night ideas at home or food tasting party ideas?
-Well look no further than this decadent chocolate tasting party theme.
+Looking for a party theme for adults or food tasting ideas?
+Well look no further than this decadent chocolate tasting party.
 It serves up a chocolate truffle tasting complete with champagne or Prosecco.

 Let me set this up for you.
 Godiva has a line of truffle flights in several different flavor profiles ranging from nut lovers to dark chocolate lovers to Patisserie lovers inspired by cakes and pastries.
 There are 6 different truffles in each flight and the idea is to taste each truffle in order so you get a total experience.